freh-g/genopyc/docs/source/usage.md

 The mode parameter specifies whether the query is for genes or variants.

-# Investigate genomic locations
+# Investigate genomic positions

-**Genopyc includes many functions to investigate genomic locations, specifically, given a list of variants the user can retrieve the genomic locations:**
+**Genopyc includes many functions to investigate genomic positions, specifically, given a list of variants the user can retrieve the genomic positions:**

 ```
 get_variants_position(idlist, chunked=False, chunksize=200)